 Measuring water flow began at the turn of the 19th Century, largely in response to the demand for water as large populations centers developed around streams.
 As in current times, these communities were using, and over-using, vast amounts of water for drinking, industry, transportation and waste disposal.
 The first federally-funded gaging station (flow monitoring station) was established on the Rio Grande in 1889, and the first flow gaging network (seven stations) was established in Kansas in 1895.
-Since this time, hundreds of gaging stations have been established by Federal, State, county and municipal agencies, and private organizations for purposes of water resource planning, flood control, irrigation, environmental restoration and navigation.
-In fact, stream gaging, has become the backbone of virtually every water resource and water quality management program worldwide.
+Since this time, hundreds of gaging stations have been established by federal, state, county and municipal agencies, and by private organizations for purposes of water resource planning, flood control, irrigation, environmental restoration and navigation.
+In fact, stream gaging has become the backbone of virtually every water resource and water quality management program worldwide.

 Flow (or discharge) at one point in a stream can be calculated using the following formula:

 Flow = (rate) x (channel width x water depth)